Cancel anytime

 Market Position

-Market Share: BIV holds a significant market share within the intermediate-term bond ETF category.
+Market Share: BIV holds a significant market share within the intermediate-term bond ETF sector.

 Competitors